tomerraviv95/data-augmentations-for-receivers/README.md

 *"“Would you tell me, please, which way I ought to go from here?”
 “That depends a good deal on where you want to get to,” said the Cat.
 “I don't much care where—” said Alice.
 “Then it doesn't matter which way you go,” said the Cat."*

---ALICE IN WONDERLAND.
+--Alice in Wonderland.

 # Data Augmentation for Deep Receivers

-Python repository for the paper "Meta-ViterbiNet: Online Meta-Learned Viterbi Equalization for Non-Stationary Channels".
+Python repository for the paper "Data Augmentation for Deep Receivers".

 Please cite our [paper](https://arxiv.org/abs/2103.13483), if the code is used for publishing research.